Shion Uzuki: Xenosaga

 Shion Uzuki was assigned to Vector Industries' First R&D Division at the young age of 18 in T.C.
 4763.
 Her official title is "Chief Engineer of the KOS-MOS Project General Operation System Research Center, Vector Industries First R&D Division".
 She has a bright, cheerful personality and is ever the optimist, perhaps to hide the scars of losing both her parents as a child and her fiancé two years ago.
 In Episode I, it was revealed that she suffers from astraphobia, the result of two traumatic incidents which happened during lightning storms; losing her parents and later her fiancé, Kevin.
 She does not get along well with her brother, Jin Uzuki, who is thirteen years her senior.
 Shion ends up being swept, along with KOS-MOS and her co-worker Allen Ridgeley, into a conspiracy concerning the very fate of mankind itself.

 In addition to her intellect (a key factor in her usage of nanotechnology), she learned the same martial arts that Jin and Margulis are masters of as taught by her grandfather.
 However, unlike Jin and Margulis, she primarily focuses on hand-to-hand combat with the use of her M.W.S.

 Throughout the series, Shion has exhibited abilities unbecoming of most humans.
-During the Gnosis' assault on the Woglinde, she was caught in close proximity to an FAE (fuel air explosion), which no ordinary human could possibly survive.
+During the Gnosis' assault on the Woglinde, she was caught near an FAE (fuel air explosion), which no ordinary human could possibly survive.
 Shion, however, was blown back by the explosion and left otherwise unscathed.
 Shion has also demonstrated the peculiar ability to hear the Song of Nephilim, something which only Realians and U.R.T.V.s should be capable of (chaos has also demonstrated this ability, but his status as a "human being" remains ambiguous at best).
 During a Gnosis assault on the Woglinde, Shion was caught by a Gnosis in its immaterial state, which was able to grip her.
 She was able to escape crystallization and mysteriously avoided the fate of those who did not survive such an encounter with a Gnosis, as those that come into physical contact with Gnosis usually transformed into one.
 Andrew Cherenkov, for instance, suffered such a fate.
 This could be due to her status as the "Maiden" or her possession of what Wilhelm referred to as the "Shining Will", which is a prerequisite to becoming a Testament; it is said that those with the Shining Will will not Gnosify.